SJ23 Tech Tip F33, (Updated 2024-02-07) Clark Sails, Betsy Schultz, Wes Sharp, Ray Bowles & Bob Schimmel

 There are as many methods of setting wire tension as there are sailors.
 I have found this works very well for me over 6 different boats.
 Good luck and email me if you have a question or problems."
 Ray Bowles TOP

-Mainsail Trim - Since it is possible to induce only a small amount of mast bend, the luff is cut fairly flat and shape is produced by broad seaming the Dacron cloth.
-As the wind increases, pull the Cunningham down to move the draft forward to 35-40 % back from the mast.
+Mainsail Trim - Since it is possible to induce only a small amount of mast bend in a mast head rig, the luff is cut fairly flat and shape is produced by broad seaming the Dacron cloth.
+As the wind increases, pull the Cunningham down to move the max draft forward to 35-40 % back from the mast.
 You'll find that by removing the horizontal wrinkles in the mainsail luff you'll be very close.
 The outhaul should be adjusted so the sail has 6" or so of belly in light air while sailing upwind and downwind in most airs, and pulled all the way aft as the wind increases and the boat heel approaches 200.
 Trim the mainsheet so that the uppermost batten is almost parallel to the boom or slightly falling off to leeward.
 A tell tale at the leech of the top batten can tell you whether the sail is sheeted too tightly and stalled up there.

 - One method of depowering the jib is to move the sheet lead farther aft to let the top of the jib twist off, and/or release the mainsheet a bit, even to the point of luffing.

-Sheet Tension - Sheet tension and the angle of the sheet leads should be adjusted so the sail luffs evenly top to bottom when sheeted in for windward work.
+Sheet Tension - Sheet tension and the angle of the sheet leads should be adjusted so the sail luffs evenly top to bottom when sheeted in for windward sailing.
 Generally the genoa should be sheeted so the leech is 2" or 3" off the spreader and the body of the sail should parallel the outer shroud from the spreader to the chain plate.
 It may be sheeted more tightly for flat water.

 Spinnaker - The Clark tri-radial spinnaker has been designed for all around off wind performance.
 We also offer a highly popular cruising spinnaker (without pole) that is attached to the bow fitting and is flown much like a big genoa.
 It can't be used upwind beyond a close reach.